 - 1. Connect to the logger, tap on the three dots in the upper right corner -> "Change measurement period" - 2.
-Set the new measurement interval, select "Clear memory" and save changes
+Check the "Clear memory" checkbox and tap "Next" to save changes.

 Transmission interval

 With this parameter you can set how often the logger sends data to the Efento Cloud platform or a server.
 You can set any value from 5 minutes to 10 days.
 The maximum value of the transmission interval depends on the measurement interval - it can be set to 60 times the measurement interval (e.g. measurement interval = 1 minute, transmission interval can be set to any value from 5 minutes to 60 minutes).